boyter/boyter.org/content/posts/2013-12-06-quora-answer-writing-search-engine.md

 Write a simple crawler and start crawling. (for url; get url; find urls;) is about

 all you need.
-For seeding use wikipedia&#8217;s data dump, the alexa top lists or dmoz
+For seeding use wikipedia's data dump, the alexa top lists or dmoz

 data.